Flexiana/framework/doc/tutorials.md

      :interceptors {:except [...]}}
 ```

-will skipp the excepted interceptors from defaults
+will skip the excepted interceptors from defaults

 The execution flow will look like this